BestTimesToVisit.com Logo

 culture

-Learn a few basic Italian phrases like 'Buongiorno' (good morning), 'Grazie' (thank you), and 'Scusi' (excuse me).
-While many people speak some English, making an effort in the local language is greatly appreciated and can lead to warmer interactions, especially when ordering coffee or asking for directions.
+Learn a few basic Italian phrases, especially 'Buongiorno' (good morning), 'Grazie' (thank you), and 'Scusi' (excuse me).
+While many people in tourist areas speak some English, making an effort with the local language is greatly appreciated and can lead to warmer interactions, especially in smaller, less touristy towns.

 money